New Zealand LLP

 Many private banks, trust companies and other offshore corporations are increasingly facing obstacles from critical foreign governments, revue authorities and financial regulatory organizations (such as G20, OECD and FATF) that “blacklist” certain offshore financial centres.
 The promise of retaining the competitive offshore advantage, in a jurisdiction that has a traditional tax-based structure, remains high.

-Key Corporate Features of a Limited Liability Partnership NZ
+Key Corporate Features of a New Zealand Limited Partnership

 |New Zealand LP||Corporate Details|